Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at arrival

 Since $A$ is a compact set and functions $f$ and $\mu$ are continuous, we know that $H=\{(\mu(a),f(a)),a\in A\}$ is a compact set in $\mathbb{R}^2$.
 Note that the objective function of the optimization problem is linear.
 As a result, we have the following theorem. \begin{theorem} All optimal actions $a_i^*$ in state $i\geq1$ are on the lower boundary of $H=\{(\mu(a),f(a)),a\in A\}$.
 Furthermore, there exists an optimal policy where the optimal actions $a_i^*$ are the extreme points of the convex hull of $H$ in $\mathbb{R}^2$.
 That is to say, let $conv(H)$ be the convex hull of $H$, we have for all $i\geq 1$,\\ (i) $f(a_i^*)=\inf\{f(a):a\in A,\mu(a)=\mu(a_i^*)\}$ and\\ (ii) there exists an $a_i^*$ such that $(\mu(a_i^*),f(a_i^*))$ is an extreme point of $conv(H)$.

 \end{theorem} \begin{proof} Since the objective function of the optimization problem (\ref{NL}) is linear and $H$ is compact (thus a closed bounded set in $\mathbb{R}^2$), we know that there always exists a solution $(x^*,y^*)$ to (\ref{NL}) which is an extreme point of the $conv(H)$ (see Corollary 32.3.2 in Rockafellar \cite{convex}).
 Furthermore, in the objective function, the coefficient of $y$ ($f(a)$) is $-1$.
 As a result, all solutions to (\ref{NL}) must be on the lower boundary of $conv(H)$. \end{proof} Theorem \ref{T34CH} describes a set that contains all possible actions for an optimal policy.
 In general, it is not easy to find every extreme point of $conv(H)$.
 However, in practice, we only need to consider the lower boundary of $conv(H)$.
 Note that this lower boundary can be written as a function from $\mu(A)$ to $f(A)$.
 Furthermore, let $f^*$ be the lower boundary of $conv(H)$, then $f^*$ is continuous, semi-differentiable, and convex.
 The domain of $f^*$ is a closed interval $[\mu_-,\mu_+]$ and it contains all possible optimal actions of the service rate control problem.
-As a result, for example if one uses the policy iteration algorithm (see Section 6.4 of Puterman \cite{put}) to find the optimal policy, instead of searching inside the whole action space $A$ and solving (\ref{NL}), we can use convex optimization methods, for instance, gradient descent, to solve (\ref{NL}) on $f^*$, which is guaranteed to find the optimal action and accelerate the speed of each iteration of the policy iteration algorithm.
+Although analytically characterizing the lower boundary of the convex hull $f^*$ may be difficult in practice, the main contribution of this result is that it demonstrates that the standard assumptions of convexity and monotonicity on the service cost function $f$ are not required to obtain monotone optimal policies (see Remark \ref{R31}).
+Furthermore, this structural insight provides a powerful filtering mechanism, effectively eliminating service actions that can never be optimal.
+For example, if one uses the policy iteration algorithm (see Section 6.4 of Puterman \cite{put}) to find the optimal policy, instead of searching inside the whole action space $A$ and solving (\ref{NL}), we can use convex optimization methods, for instance, gradient descent, to solve (\ref{NL}) on $f^*$, which is guaranteed to find the optimal action and accelerate the speed of each iteration of the policy iteration algorithm.
 In other words, the optimization problem in (\ref{NL}) is transformed into the convex optimization problem

-\begin{corollary} If the lower boundary function $f^*$ is a linear function in $[\mu_-,\mu_+]$, then there exists an optimal policy whose service rate in any state $i\in S$ can only be either $\mu_-$ or $\mu_+$. \end{corollary}

-We next show that the set of all possible optimal actions can be reduced even more.
+Next, we show that the set of possible optimal actions can be narrowed down even further.
 First, we obtain bounds on $v^*$ and $\Delta v^*$.

 \begin{Proposition} For the infinite-horizon discounted reward criterion, for all $i\in S$, we have and Furthermore, if $f\geq0$, for all $i\in S$, we have

 and \end{Proposition} \begin{proof} Consider the policy $\pi^\prime$ that idles the server in all states.
 We have